 So, what’s the play call?

-This month, as our country celebrates its independence, let’s rejoice and celebrate our declaration of dependence on God.
+This month, as the United States celebrates its independence, let’s rejoice and celebrate our declaration of DEpendence on God.

 Declare it!
 “God, I need You!”
 Put it out there for all to see.